This post may contain affiliate links. Please read our disclosure policy.

 yellow cornbread in a black skillet with a slice cut out. a checkered towel in the background

 The recipe comes together in 2 bowls: first the dry ingredients are mixed together and then the wet ingredients in a separate bowl before it’s all combined together.
+AND, it’s the perfect side for a bowl of chili!

-Ingredients for Vegan Cornbread
+Simple ingredients for Vegan Cornbread

 • All-purpose flour – I use all purpose flour but if you’re looking for a gluten free version, I suggest trying to with a gluten free 1-1 flour.
 I have not tested this at all with almond flour, oat flour, or anything like that.
+Whole wheat flour also works.

 • Cornmeal – Use a good-quality medium-grind cornmeal for that classic texture and flavor.
 Avoid super fine corn flour.